jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

 which helps you launch [instances][aws-ec2-instances] and add them to a load-balancer.

-Another useful service is [Simple Storage Service (S3)][aws-s3], which stores arbitrary data like a file-system.
+Another useful service is [Simple Storage Service (S3)][aws-s3], which stores arbitrary data like a file system.
 It can also serve those files over HTTP, making it an ideal static HTTP server, as you don’t have to manage servers or load-balancers.

-The *35 other services* do lots of what you want, like various data storage services, [private networks][aws-vpc], [DNS][aws-route53], app and mobile services, deployment/provisioning stuff, oh my!
+The *35 other services* do lots of useful things, like various data storage services, [private networks][aws-vpc], [DNS][aws-route53], app and mobile services, deployment/provisioning stuff, oh my!
 It can get very confusing for newcomers and experienced engineer alike, as some of the services overlap in functionality.
 For example, [OpsWorks][aws-opsworks], [CloudFormation][aws-cf], and [Beanstalk][aws-beanstalk] all can do very similar things.
-Or complete with existing Open Source offerings, like [DynamoDB][aws-dynamodb] and [MongoDB][].
+Or complete with existing Open Source offerings, like [DynamoDB][aws-dynamodb] vs. [MongoDB][].

 [Elastic Beanstalk][aws-beanstalk] is worth noting, because it provides a similar feature-set to Heroku - it can deploy applications to EC2 instances, and